-- Soldiers of the Sudanese People’s Liberation Army (SPLA) redeploy to form a new Joint Integrated Unit (JIU) battalion with the Sudan Armed Forces (SAF), under the terms of the agreement of the Abyei road map (UN Photo/Tim McKulka)
+- Soldiers from the Sudanese People’s Liberation Army (SPLA) redeploy to form a new Joint Integrated Unit (JIU) battalion with the Sudan Armed Forces (SAF) under the terms of an agreement on Abyei (Photo: UN/Tim McKulka)

 The February 3 incident, the Council said in a statement, undermined aspects of its 20 June, 2011 Agreement on Temporary Security and Administrative Arrangements for Abyei area, including the redeployment of all Sudanese and South Sudanese forces out of it.

 The Council, in turn, also demanded that Sudan immediately pulls out its Police force from Diffra to avoid any possible outbreak of violence between the ex-war foes.